solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 answer = llm_chain.invoke(question, return_only_outputs=True)['answer']
 ```

 In the above example, the `PGVector` module is being used.
 It has serveral helpful features when working with PostgreSQL and vectors that you do not have to build from scratch.
 For instance, you can use the module to automatically create the table structure for your vector collections.

 A typical table would contain the following:

 - uuid: unique ID of the vector
 - collection_id: collection ID referencing the collection table
 - embedding: a field of type vector that stores the embedding (1536 dimensions)
-- document: chunk of text that was vectorized
+- document: chunk of text that is vectorized
 - cmetadata: JSON field with a link to the source file
 - custom_id: an id that is unique for each run

 When using LangChain with PGVector, you will be up and running very quickly but you will also be limited to what has been implemented in the modules.
 For example, as of this writing:

 - Without custom coding or reverting to SQL statements, you can only search one collection at a time
 - Performing searchs will be limited to `cosine similarity` and `exact nearest neighbor`.

 When it comes to using it as a memory store, you simply allow for the searching of the items that are necessary to add context to your final prompt.
 In the following example, you are using Semantic Kernel in python to create a `PostgreMemoryStore`:

 ```python
 from semantic_kernel.connectors.memory.postgres import PostgresMemoryStore